 Upon receipt of equipment, carefully check the shipment against the bill of lading and inspect each chiller for any damage incurred during shipment.
-Thoroughly check for any visible damage of control panels and electrical and/or refrigeration components or broken copper lines.
+Thoroughly check for any visible damage of control panels, electrical and/ or refrigeration components or broken copper lines.
+Be sure the nameplate voltage agrees with the site voltage.
 The carrier must make proper notation of any damages or shortages on all copies of the bill of lading and complete a common carrier inspection report prior to your final acceptance of the shipment.
 Note: It is the responsibility of the purchaser to file all necessary claims with the carrier.
-In addition, please notify the ClimaCool Customer Service Department at 405.815.3000 or customerservice@climacoolcorp.com of all damage immediately.
+In addition, please notify the ClimaCool Customer Service Department at 405-815-3000 or customerservice@climacoolcorp.com of all damage immediately.